eclipse-zenoh/zenoh-backend-influxdb/v2/README.md

         // configuration of "storage_manager" plugin:
         storage_manager: {
           volumes: {
-            // configuration of a "influxdb" volume (the "zenoh_backend_influxdb" backend library will be loaded at startup)
+            // configuration of a "influxdb2" volume (the "zenoh_backend_influxdb2" backend library will be loaded at startup)
-            //this should be named influxdb for v1 and influxdb2 for v2
+            //this should be named influxdb2 for v2
-            influxdb: {
+            influxdb2: {
               // URL to the InfluxDB service
               url: "http://localhost:8086",
               private: {
-                //For Influxdb v1.x:
-                // If needed: InfluxDB credentials, preferably admin for databases creation and drop
-                  //username: "admin",
-                  //password: "password"

-                //For Influxdb v2.x:
                 // If needed: InfluxDB credentials, preferably ALL-ACCESS for databases creation and drop
                 //if not ALL-ACCESS then atleast with authorization to create/delete buckets
                 //Note: this should not be left empty for the plugin to work; if you have no admin creds, you can copy the user creds instead
                // org_id: "organization ID",
-                //  token: "access token"
+               // token: "admin access token"
               }
             }
           },